EthanNorton/MSDS-alignment/README.md

   - Throughout and during this period, I am also reading some books related to devops, exploring functional programming, as well as working on a strong foundation in leetcode problems.
 I experienced a mental health setback, so I am dialing back down to one and will push back the statistics studies for awhile.

 My **fourth** courses was MSDS 422 (Winter 2025).
 This course I worked with a great team, made some friends, and worked on various projects hands on, mostly Kaggle related.
+This course introduced parameter tuning, learning rates, various neural networks, and applications to loading, feature engineering, and various data sets.

 My **fifth** and **sixth** courses were built around the business side of the Program.
 I enrolled MSDS 474 (Accounting and Finance for Technology Managers) as well as MSDS 472, Management Consulting in (Spring 2025).

 My **seventh** class is MSDS 458, Artificial Intelligence and Deep Learning (Summer 2025).
+The class is a deep dive into all types of Neural Networks.
+My project for the class has been on EIA dataset, where I discuss it deeper into the branch, [here](https://github.com/EthanNorton/MSDS-alignment/tree/MSDS-458).

 - Focus areas for 422: Stochastic gradient descent, markov chains, gradient descent, and the math behind it all.
   - Textbooks Read: